What is addressability?

-However, these audiences were often ‘unknown’, meaning there was little to no declared data from the individual, such as their email or name, and instead the platforms mainly relied on inferred data such as context or behaviour.
+However, these audiences were often ‘unknown’, meaning there was little to no declared data from the individual, such as their email or name, and instead, the platforms mainly relied on inferred data such as context or behavior.

 With the abolishment of third-party cookies looming and increased scrutiny from regulators, the advertising industry is increasingly seeking to power their advertising efforts with ‘known audiences’, achieved through a combination of identity and first-party data.
-This enables advertisers to personalise the messaging and optimise the relevance of their ads to serve the right ad, at the right time, to the right person.
+This enables advertisers to personalize the messaging and optimize the relevance of their ads to serve the right ad, at the right time, to the right person.

 Facebook and Google have dominated the digital advertising space for over a decade, due in part to the extensive addressable audience that advertisers can target at a one-to-one level (a.k.a people-based marketing).
 While the walled gardens have proven the formula for success, other media owners are now growing their own addressable audience and providing value to advertisers.

-For the media owner, providing a large known audience that can be targeted by advertisers to deliver personalised advertising, enables them to provide a viable alternative to the walled gardens of Facebook, Google and Amazon.
-However, many media owners are just at the start of their journey from an unknown to known audience; implementing paywall and registration layers, encouraged by premium content, newsletters and ability to comment on articles.
+For the media owner, providing a large known audience that can be targeted by advertisers to deliver personalized advertising, enables them to provide a viable alternative to the walled gardens of Facebook, Google, and Amazon.
+However, many media owners are just at the start of their journey from an unknown to known audience; implementing paywall and registration layers, encouraged by premium content, newsletters, and the ability to comment on articles.

 Spotify’s addressable audience, however, is the over 100 million users who take advantage of the free service, in exchange for being targeted with advertising.
-This addressable audience can then be targeted by brands using the various demographic and behavioural attributes that Spotify collect in their first-party data.
+This addressable audience can then be targeted by brands using the various demographic and behavioral attributes that Spotify collects in their first-party data.

 In the digital and programmatic space, addressability has previously been achieved through the use of third-party tracking techniques, such as third-party cookies, or more opaque methods such as fingerprinting.

 Third-party IDs, such as cookies, have historically been used as a proxy for identity.
-While this provided tracking and targeting capabilities, the accuracy of these IDs has always been quite unreliable.
-A common example of this unreliability, is the same individual being treated as several different users, when viewing the same website but switching between devices or browsers.
+While this provided tracking and targeting capabilities, the accuracy of these IDs have always been quite unreliable.
+A common example of this unreliability is the same individual being treated as several different users when viewing the same website but switching between devices or browsers.
 As such, third-party cookies often created a disjointed view of a user leading to irrelevant advertising or content being shown to them.

 As we’ve covered, third-party cookies have traditionally been used as a proxy for identity, to power an addressable audience.
 As these IDs can be dropped on both an advertiser and a publisher web property and held in a third-party environment, they allow an individual to be targeted by advertisers across multiple publishers.

 While this approach created a common ID to aid addressability between advertisers and publishers, it did so in a way that consumers struggled to understand and offered little control.
 Regulators have also highlighted the lack of transparency and understanding around third-party cookies to be an issue.
-In particular the daisy chaining of consent which often occured between platforms sharing third-party ID’s.
+In particular the daisy-chaining of consent often occurred between platforms sharing third-party IDs.

-There is an alternative approach which makes the use of deterministic Universal IDs much more privacy-safe, and that is to utilise a decentralised or federated approach to identity, which enables the data to remain with the party that collected the data.
-Find out more on the InfoSum approach.
+There is an alternative approach that makes the use of deterministic Universal IDs much more privacy-safe, and that is to utilize a decentralized or federated approach to identity, which enables the data to remain with the party that collected the data.

-The third and final approach to creating an addressable audience is through the collection of PII data, such as email address or mobile ID.
+The third and final approach to creating an addressable audience is through the collection of PII data, such as email addresses or mobile IDs.
 As we covered above, streaming services (both audio and video) have demonstrated the ability to create a vast known audience through a simple sign-up requirement.
 Outside of these two forms of media, we’re seeing other media owners taking similar steps.
 Many publishers are increasingly putting content behind a sign-up wall.
-This allows them to associate all behaviour and demographic attributes with that user.
+This allows them to associate all behavior and demographic attributes with that user.

 This addressable known audience can then be made available for brands and media agencies to match customers and potential customers against to build an audience segment.
-However, given the sensitivity of PII data, it would not be acceptable to share this data with a third-party to create connectivity between data sets.
-Therefore, it is vital that a decentralised or federated approach is taken, find out more in the InfoSum approach.
+However, given the sensitivity of PII data, it would not be acceptable to share this data with a third party to create connectivity between data sets.
+Therefore, it is vital that a decentralized or federated approach is taken.

 Connectivity, however, is not the only challenge; the second challenge is scale.
 We have seen how other forms of media have created significant audiences by putting content behind a login.
 However, publishers are slightly behind the curve in this approach, and therefore must take action immediately to begin collecting this valuable first-party data.